What's your name?

 — “Is indoor air quality getting worse?”

+Your feedback matters.
 Was this section about surprising details clear? /

 Help buyers imagine owning/using the product.
 Help them visualize the pain of the problem.
-The clearer you can help them see the higher the likelihood of them buying from you.
+The clearer you can help them see higher the likelihood of them buying from you.

 Card found in a hotel bathroom: